christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <a href="https://www.neelnanda.io/mechanistic-interpretability/quickstart" title="www.neelnanda.io" rel="nofollow">Mechanistic interpretability</a> gives us a way to reverse engineer the internal workings of neural networks, turning the representations they learn into understandable algorithms.
 This helps us trace which parts of the model matter for a given task and decompose paths within the model into interpretable components.

-With my current focus on transformer-based LLMs, theory of mind (ToM), and mechanistic interpretability, I've been wrestling myself many core questions:
+With my current focus on transformer-based LLMs, theory of mind (ToM), and mechanistic interpretability, I've been wrestling with many core questions:

 How exactly do decoder-only language models (DOLMs) perform and *solve* ToM tasks?
-What's happening under the hood when the model is performing and solving ToM?
+What's happening under the hood?
 What kinds of algorithms is the model relying on?

 Is it appropriate to evaluate DOLMs the way a psychologist would analyze a human subject to gauge its level of ToM?
 One common framework for this is <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6974541/" title="ncbi.nlm.nih.gov" rel="nofollow">ATOMS</a> (Abilities in Theory of Mind Space), which categorizes concepts like beliefs, intentions, desires, emotions, knowledge, and percepts.
 But is that the best way to understand model behavior?
-Or can we contextualize this by zooming in and analyzing the internal mechanisms that enable ToM capabilities in these models?
+Can we contextualize this by zooming in and analyzing the internal mechanisms that enable ToM capabilities in these models?

-If a DOLM is trained across multiple ToM datasets representing different categories, and has robust performance across direct probing, and we find a clear algorithmic process to solve ToM tasks—an algorithm that leans heavily on the structure of language—does that automatically mean it's not really engaging in ToM, or could it be that this is the way models represent the abstract reasoning that ToM requires?
+If a DOLM is trained across multiple ToM datasets representing different categories, and has robust performance across direct probing, and we find a clear algorithmic process —that leans heavily on the structure of language— to solve ToM tasks does that automatically mean it's not really engaging in ToM, or could it be that this is the way models represent the abstract reasoning that ToM requires?

 Another key question is whether ToM tasks can be solved purely by leveraging linguistic properties and syntactic structures via compositionality.
 If functional compotence<sub>[<a href="https://arxiv.org/pdf/2301.06627" title="Mahowald" rel="nofollow">1</a>]</sub> (formal and social reasoning, world knowledge, situation modeling) can be achieved from exploiting linguistic signals that represent this compositionality, are these just "shortcuts" that "give answers away", or are they fundamental features that DOLMs rely on to perform and solve these tasks?